 December 18th, 2017 marked a historic day for grizzly bears throughout British Columbia.
 The provincial government announced a complete ban on the grizzly hunt, closing loopholes that would have allowed trophy hunters to continue killing grizzlies under the guise of a “meat” hunt.

-Ethical, ecological and economic arguments against the practice have created strong opposition to the trophy hunt, with a recent poll indicating that 91% of British Columbians, both rural and city dwelling, oppose the grizzly hunt.
+This announcement followed a decades-long battle by First Nations, conservationists and compassionate British Columbians to end the controversial hunt.
+Ethical, ecological and economic arguments against the practice created strong opposition to the trophy hunt, with polling data indicating that the vast majority of BC residents, both rural and urban dwelling, opposed the grizzly hunt.

 Grizzlies are hunted recreationally for trophy - for their hide, head or paws.
 Although it is frowned upon to shoot female grizzlies, it is very difficult to distinguish males from females.
 In fact, research has shown that one-third of reported kills by trophy hunters have been female.
 Shooting a fertile female is the equivalent of killing all the cubs she would have given birth to over the course of her life.
 For a species with one of the lowest reproduction rates of North American land mammals and whose population numbers are a point of debate, such behaviour is simply reckless.
 Economically, the grizzly hunt threatened a major revenue-generating and sustainable industry for the province.
 Eco-tourism attracts thousands of people to BC every year and creates jobs in communities where unemployment is high.
 Hunting fees and licenses also failed to cover the province’s management costs for the hunt, effectively forcing residents to subsidize a slaughter that the vast majority of them didn’t support.